-Bali has become one of the most sought-after destinations for luxury villa construction among international investors, including Ukrainian entrepreneurs.
-The island offers an extraordinary combination of natural beauty, affordable construction costs, and strong rental yields.
-However, building in Indonesia as a foreigner involves unique legal structures and cultural considerations.
+Bali has become one of the most discussed destinations for luxury villa projects among international buyers, including Ukrainian entrepreneurs.
+The island offers a striking mix of landscape, relatively efficient construction economics, and a deep short-stay rental market.
+However, building in Indonesia as a foreigner involves specific land-rights structures, permitting workflows, and local partnership requirements.
 This guide covers the architecture, legal framework, and practical steps for designing and building a luxury villa in Bali with European design quality.
+For a broader comparison of destinations, see Where to Build Abroad as a Ukrainian.

 Land ownership for foreigners in Bali